primefaces/primefaces-test/README.md

 ### Visual Studio Code Quickstart
 ***

-See [this guide](./vscode-quickstart.md) for information on running `primefaces-test` in Visual Studio Code.
+See the [quickstart guide for running in Visual Studio Code](./vscode-quickstart.md) for more information.